 Frederick County, Maryland, is home to six National Park Service units and nearly 100 National Register properties and historic districts, and is part of the Journey Through Hallowed Ground National Heritage Area.
-It’s the perfect place to celebrate the National Park Service’s upcoming centennial and #FindYourPark.
+It’s the perfect place to #FindYourPark.
 There are many ways to enjoy parks, whether you prefer urban parks, nature parks, historic parks, or anything in between!

 Love the outdoors and can’t wait to hit the trail?
 You’ll enjoy the vast selection of hiking trails in Frederick County.
 Follow 15.7 miles of towpath through the C&O Canal National Historical Park (also part of the Potomac Heritage National Scenic Trail) on foot or even by bicycle.
 The Canal stretches from Georgetown in Washington, D.C., to Cumberland, Maryland, for a total of 184.5 miles of adventure, but you can go beyond that in either direction continuing on the Potomac Heritage National Scenic Trail.
 Even the Appalachian National Scenic Trail, which goes from Georgia to Maine, passes through Frederick County!

 If you like a challenging hike through the mountains with breathtaking overlooks or a scenic walk along a nature trail, Catoctin Mountain Park is the perfect choice for your next outdoor adventure.
 The park has a variety of trails to choose from, ranging from paved loop trails to serious hiking trails for major enthusiasts.
 This natural area is so peaceful that it is home to presidential retreat Camp David.